GravityKit/GravityView/readme.txt

 = 1.17.2 =

 * Fixed: "Start Fresh" fails when there are no pre-existing forms in Gravity Forms
+* Fixed: Edit Entry not saving values for fields that were initially hidden
 * Added: Support for embedding Views in Ultimate Member profile tabs
 * Fixed: File Upload fields potentially displaying PHP warnings
 * Fixed: Check plugin and theme existence before loading hooks